Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Examples using representation theory

 \section{Examples using representation theory}

-The goal of this section is to find examples of biquotients for which the tangent bundle is not a biquotient vector bundle.
+The goal of this section is to find examples of biquotients $G\bq H$ for which $T(G\bq H)\notin \Bv(G\bq H)$.
 The examples of this section are of the form $H_1\backslash G/H_2$ for certain subgroup inclusions $H_i\subseteq G$, see Subsection~\ref{SS:definitions}.
 We first fix some notation for the rest of the section.

 We let $\Delta S^1\subseteq Spin(2n+2)$ be the image of the lift of the composition $S^1\rightarrow SO(2)\rightarrow SO(2n+2)$, where the first map is a double cover, and the second map is the block diagonal embedding $B\mapsto \diag(B,B, ...,B)$.